 Injury or Illness resulting from war, declared or undeclared, insurrection, rebellion, or armed invasion.

-Benefits for Members incarcerated in a criminal justice institution.
+Benefits for Members incarcerated in a criminal justice institution except for those receiving pre-release screening, diagnostic and case management services.
 Members are excluded from coverage only if they meet the definition of an inmate of a public institution as defined at 42 CFR 435.1009.

 Any loss for which a contributing cause was commission by Members of criminal acts, or attempts by Members to commit felonies, or engaging in an illegal occupation.